ChrisEssery/group-project/Portfolio/Background.md

 ## Motivation

-The motivation behind our webpage is to create a SPA capable of tackling a real-world problem of loneliness in leveraging a multiplayer online board game.
+The motivation behind our webpage is to create a SPA capable of combating the real-world problem of loneliness and isolation through a multiplayer online board game.

 The overarching aim is to create a game that can engage the elderly through a fun, engaging platform.
-To realise this aim, we created a SPA that helps the elderly to reconnect and enjoy some classic games.
+To realise this aim, we created a SPA that helps the elderly to connect with friends and loved ones, and enjoy some classic board games.

 ## References